 Documents to be Uploaded and Information to be Completed in ProjectConcert (start of program and update throughout program as required) Prior to Beginning Clinical Rotation Documents to be Uploaded in ProjectConcert Course Assignment Dropbox Prior to Beginning a Clinical each Semester ProjectConcert Data Entry/ Assignments During Clinical Course Due at End of Clinical Rotation CPR Certification If outside Memphis area, submit contract/preceptor request three months in advance on required information sheet.
 Note: Submitting after the required date can place you in jeopardy of not being able to start or complete clinical on time.
 Requests received after this date will be processed as received.
-Student-Preceptor-Faculty Agreement Enter hours completed in Time Log area of ProjectConcert by end of clinical week Submit evaluations as required by your concentration (Students in Memphis area will be placed by faculty.
+Student-Preceptor-Faculty Agreement Enter hours completed in Time Log area of ProjectConcert by end of clinical week Submit evaluations as required by your concentration RN License APRN License/ Certification (applicable for 2 nd certification or Students in Memphis area will be placed by faculty.
 Note: If you refuse a placement due to personal scheduling or work scheduling issues, you will be required to find an alternate site.
 Plan for Clinical Course Completion Upload Signed Weekly Time Log to ProjectConcert Assignment by Monday at 11:55 PM after the end of the clinical week 2-step TB Skin Test/Other TB Testing Annually Once clinical placement is assigned by faculty or approved by faculty/clinical coordinator, students should contact preceptors.
-Students should provide preceptors with the following: Note: Email course faculty and Clinical Coordinator when you have uploaded.
+Students should provide preceptors with the following: • Course Syllabus • Your CV/resume • Introduction Letter • Preceptor Guide • Student- Preceptor-Faculty Agreement Form • Plan for clinical course completion Note: Email course faculty and Clinical Coordinator when you have uploaded.
 Once information reviewed, faculty will send an email giving you the "all clear to start clinical".
 You are not allowed to start until you receive this email.
 Enter Patient Data in ProjectConcert by Monday at 11:55PM one week after the end of the clinical week Influenza Vaccination or Waiver (Upload by Oct 1 st each year) Complete any orientation or requirements the clinical site requires.
 Note: Each Concentration may have other assignments/requirements.
 Please refer to your course in Blackboard and Syllabus.
 Note: UHS has other immunization requirements that must be up to date.
 Refer to following link for more information.
 UHS Web link

-PARKING SERVICES

-3 N. DUNLAP STREET | 901.448.5549
+PARKING SERVICES 3 N. DUNLAP STREET | 901.448.5549